Content

 Get some exercise during the day to fall asleep more easily

-During menopause, natural estrogen levels decline, which can cause changes in your mood.
+Natural estrogen levels decline during menopause, which can cause changes in your mood.
 Hormone replacement therapy can top up these falling estrogen levels.

-More research needs to be done to know whether estrogen therapy can help control menopause mood swings, though.
+However, more research needs to be done to know whether estrogen therapy can help control menopause mood swings.

 One review highlighted studies that found hormone replacement therapy didn’t improve mood, as well as studies that found it does.
 Some hormone treatments seemed to improve depression and anxiety during menopause, and some appeared to make them worse.
 So it’s a real mixed bag.

-A healthcare provider can talk to you about whether hormone replacement therapy could help you manage mood swings.
+If you’re interested in learning more, talk to a healthcare provider about whether hormone replacement therapy could help you manage mood swings.

 Medications can help reduce mood swings symptoms and other symptoms of mental health issues.

-As the name suggests, antidepressants are used as depression medications.
-But they’re also FDA-approved to treat a range of conditions that could be behind your mood swings, including OCD, PTSD and generalized anxiety disorder.
+As the name suggests, antidepressants are usually used as depression medications.
+But some of them are also approved by the US Food and Drug Administration to treat a range of conditions that could be behind your mood swings, including OCD, PTSD, and GAD.

 Selective serotonin reuptake inhibitors (SSRIs)